pnguyen82/phatndt.github.io/index.md

 -------

 ## SUMMARY
-- Having 5 years of experience in developing Web Applications using HTML (4/5), CSS (2/3), JavaScript, TypeScript, Angular (5/7), Node.js, jQuery, XML, Bootstrap, JSON.
+- Having 5 years of experience in developing Web Applications using HTML/HTML5, CSS/CSS3, JavaScript, TypeScript, Angular (5/7), Node.js, jQuery, Bootstrap, JSON.
 - Extensive knowledge in developing applications in a `single page (SPAs)` using various JavaScript frameworks like `Angular`, React.
 - Experience of working on CSS Preprocessors like SCSS.
 - Developed the backend by using Node.js and MongoDB.
 - Expertise in implementing the `CRQS` architecture in backend applications Node.js.
 - Experience in working with RESTFUL Web Services and implementing RESTFUL API's.
-- Extensive experience working under `Agile` methodologies environment (scrum).
+- Extensive experience working under `Agile` methodologies environment.
 - Experience in working on MAC, Windows, and Linux - Ubuntu operating systems.
 - Excellent interpersonal abilities, communication skills, time management and Team skills with an intention to work hard to meet project deadlines.